abinit/abinit/doc/tutorial/eph4mob.md

 	 coarse:                24          24          24
 	 dense:                 48          48          48

-The mobility obtained, at 300 K, is 160.34 cm$^2$/V/s.
-Using a 48x48x48 q-mesh for the matrix elements as well would give 97.10.
-The result is indeed improved, since using a 24x24x24 mesh for everything gives 368.46.
+The mobility obtained, at 300 K, is 158.01 cm$^2$/V/s.
+Using a 48x48x48 q-mesh for the matrix elements as well would give 96.09.
+The result is indeed improved, since using a 24x24x24 mesh for everything gives 363.11.
 You can also use a denser fine mesh, but always a multiple of the initial coarse mesh (in this case, 72x72x72, 96x96x96, etc).
 However, we found that there is very little use to go beyond a mesh three times as dense as the coarse mesh.
+Using a 72x72x72 fine mesh for the energies gives a mobility of 149.87 cm$^2$/V/s, and a 96x96x96 mesh leads to 146.24 cm$^2$/V/s: the improvement is indeed rather limited.

 ### Note on the different levels of MPI parallelism